Upgrading#

 to create any database migrations that were not included with Pegasus.

-Using patches (if you can’t use branches)#
+Manually, using patches (if you can’t use Github or branches)#

 You can also follow a similar process to the above using Git patches.
 Patches do not require working in the same repository or having a previously created branch.